Bamboo is a great option for stairs. It presents a stylish, elegant look, is durable against high traffic and pet claws, and is easy to maintain.

 Risers are the “back” of each step in a staircase.
 How you finish risers will change the look of the staircase.
 Common options are white paint or covering them with the same kind of flooring used on the treads, the part you step on.

-If you want painted risers with bamboo flooring on stairs, do that before installing the bamboo.
+If you want painted risers with on stairs, do that before installing the bamboo.
 It’s also a good time to paint the skirt.
 (That’s the trim plate on the wall alongside the staircase.)

 For bamboo risers, start the installation at the bottom of the staircase and work your way up.

 - Measure the width of the first existing riser